THE burden of identifying the location of your EU digital goods consumers from January 2015 onwards is all on you: the supplier of the service.

 Our one simple integration meets the requirements of international digital tax laws on tax calculation, reporting, and invoicing.
 It also offers merchants a simple, cost-effective, and reliable way to stay compliant.

-Taxamo launched with an EU VAT solution in January 2015 and has since expanded to support US digital tax (sales & use), Japanese consumption tax (JCT), South African VAT, Norway’s VAT system, Canadian domestic sales tax, and South Korean VAT.
+Taxamo launched with an EU VAT solution in January 2015 and has since expanded to support US digital tax (sales & use), Japanese consumption tax (JCT), South African VAT, Norway’s VAT system, Switzerland VAT, Canadian domestic sales tax, and South Korean VAT.
 Further regions will be introduced throughout 2016.